-Having spent most of his career in progressive schools with interdisciplinary and project-based curricula, Dr. Glazer holds a deep regard for instructional and student-led innovation, diversity, equity and inclusion and ethics, all underpinned by a strong culture.
-He received a B.S. and M.S in Mathematics from University of Illinois Urbana-Champaign and a Ph.D. in Instructional Technology from the University of Georgia.
+Having spent most of his career in progressive schools with interdisciplinary and project-based curricula, Evan holds a deep regard for instructional and student-led innovation, diversity, equity and inclusion and ethics, all underpinned by a strong culture.
+He feels a deep privilege to be invited to join this very special community and to imagine the work together as the next chapter of IMSA is written.

 Evan’s family looks forward to attending many different IMSA events.
 When they are not at school, Evan’s wife Jen and children Luke (8), Brooke (6), and Hope (4) all enjoy children’s stories, Italian beef sandwiches, and trips to the playground and amusement park.
 Luke and Brooke are also learning Mandarin.
 His children love spending time with “big kids” who will teach them something new, laugh at their kid jokes and give them a high five.